Push to bring coronavirus vaccines to the poor faces trouble

 Covax’s aim is to buy 2 billion doses by the end of 2021, though it isn’t yet clear whether the successful vaccine will require one dose or two for the world’s 7.8 billion people.
 Countries taking part in the project can either buy vaccines from Covax or get them for free, if needed.

-One early problem that emerged: Some of the world’s wealthiest nations negotiated their own deals directly with drug companies, meaning they don’t need to participate in the endeavor at all.
-China, France, Germany, Russia and the U.S. don’t intend to join.
+One early problem that has emerged: Some of the world’s wealthiest nations have negotiated their own deals directly with drug companies, meaning they don’t need to participate in the endeavor at all.
+China, Russia and the U.S. have said they do not intend to join.
+Other countries, including France and Germany, will technically join Covax but won’t procure vaccines for their citizens via the initiative.

 And so many rich countries bought vaccines from manufacturers — before the shots have even been approved — that they have already snapped up the majority of the vaccine supply for 2021.